Ehsan Hoque (academic): Education

 Hoque completed his Bachelor of Science in Computer Engineering from Penn State University in 2004, and then obtained a master's degree in Electrical and Computer Engineering from the University of Memphis in 2007.
 Later, he completed his Ph.D. in Media Arts and Sciences from the Massachusetts Institute of Technology in 2013, where the MIT Museum highlighted his Ph.D. thesis as one of the most unconventional inventions of MIT.
-In 2017, he received Alumni Achievement Award from Penn State University.
+In 2017, he received the Alumni Achievement Award from Penn State University, and in 2026, he was named an Alumni Fellow in recognition of his exceptional leadership and professional accomplishments.

 Career

 Hoque began his academic career in 2013 by joining the University of Rochester as an assistant professor in the Computer Science Department, becoming a professor in 2024.

 Hoque served as the Interim Director of the Goergen Institute for Data Science at the University of Rochester between 2018 and 2019, and held the Assaro-Biggar family fellowship from 2016 to 2019.
-As of 2023, he serves as a board member of the National Academies Health Sciences Policy.
+From 2023-2025, he served as a board member of the National Academies Health Sciences Policy, providing independent, expert advice on health and medicine to inform public policy, improve healthcare, and guide research, focusing on areas like biomedical ethics, regulatory science, health workforce, and public health challenges through consensus reports and workshops.

 From 2023-2024, he served as the Chief Scientist of the National Center for AI, Saudi Authority for Data and Artificial Intelligence--the ministry for AI within the Kingdom of Saudi Arabia.
+Since 2024, Hoque has led national-scale applied AI initiatives within a large public healthcare system, focusing on translating human-centered AI research into real-world healthcare, mental health, and operational deployments at population scale.

 Research

-Hoque holds a patent for the concept of utilizing a computer as a conversational mentor, which was introduced in 2012 and later integrated by Microsoft as "Speaker Coach" in PowerPoint.
+Hoque holds a patent for the concept of utilizing a computer as a conversational mentor, which was introduced in 2012 and later integrated by Microsoft as "Speaker Coach" in PowerPoint, used by millions of users worldwide.
 In 2019, along with colleagues, he helped establish the Morris K. Udall Center of Excellence in Parkinson's Disease Research by the National Institute of Neurological Disorders and Strokes (NINDS) at the University of Rochester.
 He has authored numerous publications spanning the areas of Artificial Intelligence, human-centered computing, and medicine, including articles in peer-reviewed journals.

+Hoque’s research focuses on building AI systems that provide real-time, interpretable feedback to improve human communication, learning, and health outcomes.